nponcian/MakeIdeasMakeReality/docs/source/modules/api/service/text/commonWord.rst

 Purpose
 -------

-Count the number of occurrences of each word in a document
+Count the number of occurrences of each word in a document.

 Endpoint
 --------